 The craze for collecting non-fungible tokens aka NFTs have gripped the digital elites as well as the lesser mortals.
-What’s the fuzz all about?
+What’s the fuzz all about it in the art world?

 Non-fungible token, Metakovan, crypto whale, Rarible, NFT art…

-Just when we were starting to get the hang of cryptocurrency and all its vagaries, last week we got drowned in a new bunch of terms that made at least some of us wonder if we would ever catch up with newfangled internet things.
+Just when we were starting to get the hang of cryptocurrency and all its vagaries, last few weeks we got drowned in a new bunch of terms that made at least some of us wonder if we would ever catch up with newfangled internet things.

 How is digital art even selling for such a high price?